AmanGarg0303/next-movies/README.md

 It is a movies website where you have to login with google first, then you will redirected to the home page, which list of movies.
-The admin account can add a movie too.
+The admin account can add a movie and a category too.

+Home page is provided with infinite scroll for better performance.

 The postgres and redis database are Containerized using docker.

-We are using zod to check the addMovie schema.
+We are using zod to check the addMovie schema and addCategory schema.

 The movies are cached to reduce the response time.
 Whenever a new movie is added then the cache is cleared.